Human Sciences Committees and Councils

 In matters involving conflict between faculty/staff and departmental administration, the departmental chairperson can seek the assistance of the College Personnel Council through written request forwarded to the Dean of the College.
 The request will offer a brief narrative of the concerns and will specify all intended objectives for requesting the involvement of the Council.

-Upon receipt of the request, the Dean may seek additional information, may consult informally with the chair, or may consult with other stakeholders in order to determine whether to seat the College Personnel Council in the matter.
+Upon receipt of the request, the Dean may seek additional information, may consult informally with the Chairperson, or may consult with other stakeholders in order to determine whether to seat the College Personnel Council in the matter.

-Following review of the request, the Dean will notify the chair of the decision and will direct the Executive Associate Dean to seat the council and offer the council direction in terms of the chairperson’s request.
+Following review of the request, the Dean will notify the Chairperson of the decision and will direct the Executive Associate Dean to seat the council and offer the council direction in terms of the chairperson’s request.

 Upon review of its charge, the council will seek to develop solutions to resolve the administrative conflict leading to the original request.
-This will be done in deliberation with the requesting chair, the chairperson’s staff, relevant faculty from the unit, the Dean of the College, and the faculty or staff member in question.
+This will be done in deliberation with the requesting Chairperson, the chairperson’s staff, relevant faculty from the unit, the Dean of the College, and the faculty or staff member in question.

 Following the conclusion of its deliberation, the council shall submit a written report to the Dean pertaining to its actions and to summarize any resulting recommendations and the status of the original matter.